Parkinson’s Disease: Patient Guide to COVID-19

 First, it is okay to feel anxious or depressed.
 While there are so many things we cannot control, we do have things that we can.
 We do have control of our emotions or how we feel.
 We can acknowledge our feelings and put in place systems that we can potentially help us overcome them.
 We can do this by writing in a journal, practicing meditation, or calling family or friends.
 You can join online groups that you have similar interests with and share ideas.
 You can join online support groups.
 You can write emails or actual written letters to friends and loved ones or you can utilize FaceTime, Skype or any virtual apps to stay connected.
 You can check out things you are curious about and learn to do them.
 You can take online courses.

 Below, are a few Parkinson’s disease specific websites that provide free online webinars and information.

 These are unprecedented times.
 Everyday we see so many changes.
 Yet you are not alone.
 We are in this together.
 Your Pacific Movement Disorders team will continue to provide excellent and holistic care for you and your love ones, as we always do.

 For more information, schedule a consultation at Pacific Movement Disorders Center or call at 310-582-7433.

 About the Author

 Giselle Therese U. Tamula, MSN, NP-C, is a certified nurse practitioner with extensive clinical experience.
-A dedicated caregiver, she brings her competent and compassionate care of patients to the Pacific Movement Disorders Center and Pacific Adult Hydrocephalus Center at Pacific Neuroscience Institute.
+A dedicated caregiver, she brings her competent and compassionate care of patients to the Pacific Movement Disorders Center at Pacific Neuroscience Institute.

 Last updated: March 31st, 2020